AdobeDocs/workfront.sv-SE/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md

 >
 >The procedure described on this page applies only to organizations that have not yet been onboarded to the Admin Console.
 If your organization has been onboarded to the Adobe Admin Console, you must perform this action through the Adobe Admin Console.
 >
->For instructions on deactivating a user in the Adobe Admin Console, see the section "Remove users" in the article [Manage users individually](https://helpx.adobe.com/se/enterprise/using/manage-users-individually.html) or contact your Adobe Admin Console Administrator.
+>For instructions on deactivating a user in the Adobe Admin Console, see the section "Remove users" in the article [Manage users individually](https://helpx.adobe.com/enterprise/using/manage-users-individually.html) or contact your Adobe Admin Console Administrator.
 >
 >For a list of procedures that differ based on whether your organization has been onboarded to the Adobe Admin Console, see [Platform-based administration differences (Adobe Workfront/Adobe Business Platform)](../../../administration-and-setup/get-started-wf-administration/actions-in-admin-console.md).

 -->

-Om en användare lämnar organisationen kan du behöva ta bort dem från Adobe Workfront.
-De bör inte vara aktiva i systemet eftersom detta skulle skapa förvirring för andra användare när de lägger till dem i uppdateringar eller tilldelar dem arbete.
+Om en användare lämnar organisationen bör du inaktivera dem i systemet för att undvika att andra användare blir förvirrade när de lägger till dem i uppdateringar eller tilldelar dem arbete.
 När du inaktiverar en användare ser andra användare inte längre sitt namn när de söker efter personer i systemet.

 Administratörer kan se inaktiva användare under Konfigurera.